tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/overview.md

 next: '/docs/reference/self-hosted/authentication-provider/next-auth'
 ---

 The concept of an "Authentication Provider" refers to how TinaCMS will authenticate and authorize a user.
-There is two places that will require changes when setting up an authentication provider.
+There are two places that will require changes when setting up an authentication provider.

 ## 1. The config file (tina/config.{ts,tsx,js})